-10.2 COMMUNITY SUPPORT AND HEALTH SERVICES PRIORITIES
+11.2 COMMUNITY SUPPORT AND HEALTH SERVICES PRIORITIES

-Ensure community and health related services support older peoples' well-being by;
+Ensure community and health related services support older peoples' wellbeing by;

-- Providing high quality spaces, parks, activities, services and corridors that are accessible for a growing ageing population - Supporting the capability and capacity of groups and organisations that provide activities and services with the purpose of building community well-being Fostering relationships and engagement with the community and health sector to engender collaboration on shared outcomes
+- 1.1 Providing high quality spaces, parks, activities, services and corridors that are safe and accessible for older people. - 1.2 Supporting the capability and capacity of groups and organisations that provide community and health services to older people.

-11GOAL TWO: COMMUNICATION AND ENGAGEMENT
+12GOAL TWO: COMMUNICATION AND ENGAGEMENT

-Communication and engagement with older people is respectful, appropriate and engaging.
+Communication and engagement with older people is respectful, appropriate and engaging

-11.1 COMMUNICATIONS AND ENGAGEMENT OVERVIEW
+12.1 COMMUNICATIONS AND ENGAGEMENT OVERVIEW